SSWConsulting/SSW.Rules.Content/rules/test-rule/test-rule.md

 <!--endintro-->

-# This is a heading 1
+# This is a heading un
 Lorem ipsum dolor sit amet.
 Ut enim ad minim veniam, quis nostrud exercitation. qui officia deserunt mollit anim id est laboru.
 Duis aute [this is a link](https://ssw.com.au/rules/rule) dolore  nulla [this is an external link](http://www.google.com/) pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborumsunt in culpa qui officia.
+Testing my Latin fluency.

 ## This is a heading 2
 ### This is a heading 3
 #### This is a heading 4
 ##### This is a heading 5
 ###### This is a heading 6 and below is a blockquote
-> Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+**> Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Integer posuere erat a ante.
->                                   - Someone famous in Source Title
+>                                   - Someone famous in Source Title**

 #### Unordered List
 * This is the first item of an unordered list